UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 | Heated tobacco sticks | 200 sticks | For devices such as IQOS, glo and similar |

 The category rule has a sharp edge.
-If you bring in 200 cigarettes and 50 cigars — the full allowance in each category separately — you have gone over the combined tobacco allowance because you took the whole of two alternatives that should have been chosen as one.
-Tax and duty become payable on both the cigarettes and the cigars, not just on one or the other.
-The splitting rule is strictly proportional: each category's contribution must add up to no more than 100% of a single allowance slot.
+Bringing in 200 cigarettes and 50 cigars — the full allowance in each category separately — means you have exceeded the combined tobacco allowance, because you have used two full slots that should collectively count as one.
+Tax and duty become payable on both, not just one.
+The splitting rule is strictly proportional.

-No rule catches travellers out more often than the all-or-nothing principle.
-If you exceed the personal allowance in any category by any amount, you pay tax and duty on the total value of goods in that category, not just the excess.
-A watch that cost £450 at an airport duty-free shop is £60 over the £390 allowance, and the expectation might be to pay duty on that £60.
-That is not how it works.
-You pay tax and duty on the full £450, because the watch belongs to the single category of "other goods" and you have exceeded the allowance for that category.
+No rule catches travellers out more reliably than this one.
+If you exceed your personal allowance in any category by any amount, you pay tax and duty on the total value of goods in that category — not just on the excess.
+A watch that cost £450 at an airport duty-free shop is £60 over the £390 allowance.
+The natural assumption is that you pay duty on that £60.
+That is not how the rule works.
+You pay on the full £450, because the watch belongs to the single "other goods" category and you have exceeded its allowance.

-The same principle applies to alcohol.
-Nineteen litres of wine is not a one-litre overage taxed at the excess; it is a total of nineteen litres of wine all of which becomes taxable because the eighteen-litre allowance has been breached.
-Forty-five litres of beer is not a three-litre problem; it is forty-five litres of duty-liable beer.
+The same logic applies to alcohol.
+Nineteen litres of wine is not a one-litre problem; it is nineteen litres of fully taxable wine because the eighteen-litre allowance has been breached.
+Forty-five litres of beer is not a three-litre overage; it is forty-five litres of duty-liable beer.

-When your combined purchases are close to £390, the rational move is either to declare and pay on the excess under simplified rates (via the online service before arrival), or to use the red channel at the border.
-The cost of declaring is almost always less than the combined customs duty, excise duty and VAT that would be applied if you walked through the green channel and were stopped for a bag check.
+When your purchases are close to £390, the rational move is to declare via HMRC's online service before arrival or use the red channel at the border.
+The cost of declaring is almost always less than the combined customs duty, excise duty and import VAT applied if you walk through the green channel and are stopped.
+Choosing the green channel when you have undeclared goods is a false customs declaration — not an administrative error — and can result in seizure, fines of up to three times the duty evaded, and in serious cases prosecution.

-This is where UK customs rules have changed most dramatically in recent years, and where the risk of an expensive mistake is highest for travellers who assume the rules are roughly what they used to be.
-They are not.
+This is where UK customs rules have changed most dramatically, and where the risk of an expensive mistake is highest for travellers who assume the rules are roughly what they used to be.

 The EU meat and dairy ban

-The practical effect for British residents returning from the EU is substantial.
-The familiar pattern of bringing back cheese, cured meats and butter from a continental trip has been effectively eliminated.
-Items found at the border will be seized and destroyed.
-Serious breaches can attract fines of up to £5,000.
-The ban applies only to arrivals into Great Britain; it does not apply to Northern Ireland, Jersey, Guernsey or the Isle of Man, so returning travellers via those routes fall under different rules.
+The effect for British residents returning from the EU is substantial.
+The familiar pattern of bringing back cheese, cured meats and butter from a continental trip has been eliminated.
+Items found at the border will be seized and destroyed without warning.
+Fines of up to £5,000 can follow for serious or repeat breaches.
+The ban applies only to arrivals into Great Britain; Northern Ireland, Jersey, Guernsey and the Isle of Man follow different rules.

-A limited set of exemptions cover infant milk and baby food up to 2kg, special foods required for medical reasons, and certain composite products where dairy content is processed and makes up less than 50% of the product.
-This covers most chocolate, confectionery, bread, cakes and biscuits, and plain pasta.
+A limited set of exemptions covers infant milk and baby food up to 2kg, special foods required for medical reasons, and composite products where dairy content is processed and makes up less than 50% of the product.
+This covers most chocolate, confectionery, bread, cakes and biscuits.
 A croissant or pain au chocolat is fine.
 A cheese-filled pastry is not.
 When in doubt, leave it behind.

 Non-EU food rules